angband/angband/docs/dungeon.rst

 if the preserve option is disabled (if preserve is enabled, an artifact will guarantee a feeling of 5 or better).

-You may review your level feeling any time by using the ^K command.
+You may review your level feeling any time by using the ^f command.
 You may also consult it by checking the LF: indicator at the bottom left of the screen.
 The first number after it is the level feeling and the second one is the object feeling.
 The second one will be ?